Do you have something

 Herons lay eggs from mid-April to early May, depending upon the weather.
 Both males and females incubate the three to five eggs.
 If the weather is cold and rainy in May and June, nests may fail to produce young.
 If the clutch fails early in the season, a heron may lay a new set of eggs.

 Young herons hatch after 28 days, and both parents are kept busy feeding the young.
 When the birds are small, one parent will guard the nest and the other will feed, sometimes from great distances away.
 Herons first feed their young herons by regurgitating their own food, and later switch to whole fish.
 As the nestling grows, both parents hunt for food.
-By early July, the young herons are almost as big as adults and look way too big for the nest.

 Young herons stay in the nest for seven to eight weeks, and most have fledged by late July.
 The parents continue feeding them for two to three weeks after they leave the nest.